-The Climate Food and Farming Research Network (CLIFF) is an international research network that helps to build the capacity of young researchers working on climate change mitigation in smallholder farming.
-It achieves this by linking researchers with doctoral students who wish to participate in the Standard Assessment of Mitigation Potential and Livelihoods in Smallholder Systems (SAMPLES) project.
+The Climate Food and Farming (CLIFF) Research Network is an international research network that helps to expand young researchers' knowledget and experience working on climate change mitigation in smallholder farming.
+CLIFF provides grants for selected doctoral students to work with CGIAR researchers affiliated with the Standard Assessment of Mitigation Potential and Livelihoods in Smallholder Systems (SAMPLES) project.

 Publications and blogs